 The main problem with monolithic and post-tension monolithic foundations are caused by the fact that the footing area is very shallow – only 14 inches in most cases.
 This makes them more prone to undermining, or erosion of the grade that holds up the foundation.
 It is also more crucial with these types of foundations to provide proper water removal and ground grading in order to prevent water from accessing those areas.
 The substrate level of soil, which lies directly below the very shallow footing of this type of foundation, is more susceptible to moisture that moves the soil and allows the perimeter of the foundation to change shape.
 Post-tensioning adds strength, but under certain conditions, cracking still occurs as a result of the shallow footing and vertical forces of gravity.

 If a vertical crack reaches the width of a U.S. nickel, or 3/32 of an inch, it is necessary to fill, waterproof, and paint over them.
 In most cases where multiple vertical cracks are seen, Concrete Repairman will repair the entire vertical stem wall or mono footing, of that section, in order to stop the moisture from moving inside to the interior floor.
 While other Arizona companies make similar repairs, James’s method is unmatched, because he does what is necessary to assure a lasting repair.
-Concrete Repairman is the only foundation repair company that goes all the way down to the base of the stem wall to seal and paint over repairs.
+Concrete Repairman is the only foundation problem repair company that goes all the way down to the base of the stem wall to seal and paint over repairs.
 And he doesn’t do this just to drive up the price and spend more time playing in the dirt – he does it because he knows that the original reason for the damage is water, and that prevention is better than another “cure.”

 Water vapor is dangerous.
 If it invades a foundation, it can come up through the interior floor and cause different kinds of problems, whether from moisture in the soil or efflorescent salt deposits which evaporation leaves behind.
-These can include mold in wood flooring, forceful removal of tile from its thinset, and delamination of stained concrete flooring and sealers.
+These can include mold in wood flooring, forceful removal of tile from its thinset, and delamination of concrete flooring and sealers.

 Because they understand how much damage water can cause in a home, Concrete Repairman recommends more than just patching and sealing.
 James always recommends proper rain gutters and effective exterior grading, in order to keep soil dry and prevent invading moisture that is proven to cause havoc upon foundations of all types.